mraible/mongock-docs/site/v5/features/features-multitenant.md

 While the core idea and how it works still remains, when using Springdata in a multitenant environment(independently of Mongock) it requires some extra work, which it's explained bellow.

 ### The challenge
 Springdata hides all the complexity to connect to the database, which helps a lot, but it also means the developer needs to give some flexibility up .
-In this case, he cannot easily specify which tenant is connecting to.
+In this case, it's not straightforward specifying the database which we want to connect to.

 Lets imagine the following scneario...
 <br />